Tommy Tricker and the Stamp Traveller: Plot

 A Bluenose stamp similar to the one featured in the film.

-Ralph James is a young stamp enthusiast living in Montreal, Canada who suffers from a timid personality and stutter.
-One day, fellow schoolmate Tommy Tricker, a stamp exchanger and con artist, visits Ralph's house and offers him a collection of rare permanent stamps in exchange for a spare Bluenose, depicting a man on the ship's mast, belonging to Ralph's father.
-While hesitant at first, Ralph eventually gives in and makes the deal, only for Tommy to give him a different set of stamps and quickly make off with the Bluenose, which he sells to a stamp store in exchange for $300, which he uses to buy groceries.
+Ralph James is a timid young stamp enthusiast living in Montreal who suffers from a stutter.
+One day, fellow schoolmate Tommy Tricker, a stamp trader and con artist, visits Ralph's house and offers him a collection of rare permanent stamps in exchange for a spare Bluenose, depicting a man on the ship's mast, belonging to Ralph's father.
+While hesitant at first, Ralph eventually gives in and makes the deal, only for Tommy to give him a different set of stamps and quickly make off with the Bluenose.
 Ralph's parents arrive home with Mr. Bronson, a visiting elderly stamp collector, but Ralph is hesitant to confront his father and hides out in the backyard guest house.
+Tommy exchanges the stamp for $300 at a stamp store, which he uses to buy groceries for his impoverished family.

-At his sister Nancy's suggestion, both she and Ralph go to the stamp store in an attempt to buy back the stamp, but are unable to afford it.
+Ralph and his sister Nancy, at her suggestion, visit the stamp store in an attempt to buy back the Bluenose, but are unable to afford it.
 Out of pity, the owners decide to give Nancy an old stamp album, which an elderly customer had given away prior, for free.
 At home, Ralph disregards Nancy's album as worthless and rips it up, only to uncover a hidden letter in the book's front.
 Joined by their friend and classmate Albert, Ralph and Nancy discover the book belonged to Charles Merriweather, an eleven-year old boy from 1913, and another letter hidden in the book's back cover reveals he hid a book with his true, priceless stamp collection in a stamp shop located in Sydney, Australia.
 The trio also discover a secret magic riddle that allows a person to shrink down and enter a stamp, allowing them to travel by mail.
-Ralph decides to set out and find Charles's collection, but unbeknownst to him, Tommy had overheard them, and he sets out to find the stamps as well.
+Ralph decides to set out and find Charles's collection, but unbeknownst to him, Tommy had overheard the trio, and he sets out to find the stamps as well.

 The following morning, Tommy and his friend Cass separately try to steal the riddle from Ralph, Nancy, and Albert, to no avail.
 The trio then travel to the local park, where Ralph recites the riddle.
 This causes him to turn animated and shrink down, allowing him to enter a Mountie stamp on a letter addressed to the stamp shop in Australia.
-Nancy and Albert attempt to pick up the letter, but a force repels them both, forcing them to abandon him.
+Nancy and Albert attempt to pick up the letter, but a force repels them both, forcing them to abandon Ralph.
 The duo lose track of the letter, which switches hands a few times - a child, a thief, a homeless man - before ending up, crumbled, with Tommy.
-At home, Tommy detaches the stamp from the letter and reattaches it to a postcard, which he had stolen from Nancy prior, before mailing Ralph out.
+At his home, Tommy detaches Ralph's stamp from the letter and reattaches it to a postcard, which he had stolen from Nancy prior, before mailing Ralph out.